 Intermediary/CDN

-Between your browser (Google, Safari, etc) and your server or server cache (if it’s implemented) can be an intermediary cache called a CDN.
+Between your browser (Google, Safari, etc) and your server or server cache (if it’s implemented) can sit an intermediary cache called a CDN.
 Some popular CDNs include AWS CloudFront, CloudFlare, and Fastly, and serve as a distribution center for your website.

 CDNs work by retrieving and storing your website data at physical locations across the world.
 These locations have infrastructure and hardware to store, protect, and safely house your website data.
 In doing so, customers interact with the CDN that’s closest in proximity to them and not with your server.
-Someone in Asia could spend 5+ seconds loading your site that’s hosted on your server in the US, or they could spend 1 second loading your site that’s hosted on a CDN in Asia or Australia.
+Someone in Asia could spend 5+ seconds loading your site that’s hosted on your server in the US, or they could spend 1 second loading your site through a CDN in Asia or Australia.
 Remember, latency is a real thing and can really turn off customers.

 Browser Cache